Mood OST for this chapter: (ಥ﹏ಥ)

 Silence answered her.

 Right.
 The person she’d been deceiving the most—Cadence realized in the quiet—had been herself all along.
 The truth was that it wasn’t all just circumstance.
 Not with herself.
-And if it was not with herself, it was also not with her mother, not with her father, not even with Alma.
+Not with her mother, not with her father, not even with Alma.

 The answer was ridiculously clear: